Working in partnership

 CFA wildfire instructor

-This project funds an instructor to assess CFA Burns Controllers and ensure CFA has adequate systems in place to manage planned burn training and assessment to the agreed joint standards.
-As well as assisting CFA with Safer Together implementation, the Wildfire Instructor – Planned Burning will contribute to developing training material, consulting with CFA training staff and reviewing and improving pilot courses.
+This project funded an instructor to assess CFA Burns Controllers and ensure CFA has adequate systems in place to manage planned burn training and assessment to the agreed joint standards.
+As well as assisting CFA with Safer Together implementation, the Wildfire Instructor – Planned Burning contributed to developing training material, consulting with CFA training staff and reviewing and improving pilot courses.

 Fire ecology strategy for Wilsons Promontory National Park